 by Paul Sanders

-Limiting this list to just five of Dr. Seuss's classic children's books undoubtedly leaves out more than a few favorites.
-Readers of all ages have been affected by the insightful subject matter, unforgettable illustrations and ironic poetry that characterize Dr. Seuss books, and everyone has their favorite.
-These five titles are just a few of the essential kids' books by Dr. Seuss that you'll want to add to your children's library.
+Limiting this list to just five of Dr. Seuss's classic children's books undoubtedly leaves out a few favorites.
+Readers of all ages have been affected by the insightful subject matter, unforgettable illustrations, and fun rhymes that characterize Dr. Seuss books.
+These five titles are just a few of the essential stories by this iconic author that you'll want to add to your children's library.
 Here are the top five Dr. Seuss books.

 Classic Books by Dr. Seuss:

-This collection of moral tales by Dr. Seuss includes several stories that feature the allegorical style which characterizes many Dr. Seuss books.
-The Sneetches learn a lesson in envy and acceptance, teaching kids the arbitrary differences between social groups with Seuss's instantly recognizable writing style.
-These stories will fit in with other Dr. Seuss books aimed at older children.
+This collection of moral tales includes several stories in an allegorical style, typical of Seuss's writing.
+The Sneetches learn a lesson in envy and acceptance, teaching kids the arbitrary differences between social groups.
+The Sneetches and Other Stories falls in with other Dr. Seuss books aimed at older children.

 Some Dr. Seuss books are better known for their animated counterparts, the story of the Grinch possibly being the best example.
 The animated cartoon is still shown worldwide during the holiday season, but the illustrations of How the Grinch Stole Christmas are iconic on their own, following the whimsical cartoon style that makes Dr. Seuss books so popular.